 - Seizures.
 1 in 4 children with autism has seizures, often starting either in early childhood or during the teen years.
 Seizures, caused by electrical activity in the brain, can result in a short-term loss of consciousness, convulsions and staring spells.
 An electroencephalogram (EEG), a nonsurgical test that records electrical activity in the brain, can help confirm whether a child is having seizures.

 - Tuberous sclerosis.
 Tuberous sclerosis is a rare genetic disorder that causes noncancerous tumors to grow in the brain and other vital organs.
-Tuberous sclerosis occurs in 1-4% of people with ASD.
-A genetic mutation causes the disorder, which has also been linked to intellectual disability, epilepsy and many other physical and mental health problems.
+Tuberous sclerosis occurs in 1-4% of people with ASC.
+A genetic mutation causes the disorder, which has also been linked to intellectual impairment, epilepsy and many other physical and mental health problems.
 There is no cure for tuberous sclerosis, but many symptoms can be treated.

 - Gastrointestinal problems.
-Some parents of children with autism report that their child has frequent gastrointestinal (GI) or digestion problems, including stomach pain, diarrhea, constipation, acid reflux, vomiting or bloating.
+Some parents of children with autism report that their child has frequent gastrointestinal (GI) or digestion problems including stomach pain, diarrhea, constipation, acid reflux, vomiting or bloating.
 If a child has GI problems, a gastroenterologist can help find the cause and suggest appropriate treatment.

 - Rett syndrome.
 Rett syndrome is a developmental disorder that includes a regression in development.
-Unlike autism, Rett syndrome mostly affects girls.
+Unlike ASD, Rett syndrome mostly affects girls.
 1 of every 10,000-22,000 girls has Rett syndrome.
-Children with Rett syndrome develop normally for 6-18 months before regression and autism-like symptoms appear.
+Children with Rett syndrome develop normally for 6-18 months before regression and ASD-like symptoms appear.
 However, after this period, most children with Rett syndrome improve their social communication skills, and autistic features are no longer a major area of concern.